-The information below explains how to configure the transactional replication settings for SQL Server in the Enable Transactional Replication wizard or the Manage option on the connection in the Metadata Explorer.
+The information below explains how to configure the transactional replication settings for SQL Server in the Enable Transactional Log Settings dialog available from the Transactional Setup > Manage option on the connection in the Metadata Explorer.

 When replicating from SQL Server using mirroring or synchronization, three transactional modes are available: Log Reader, Log Server Agent and Triggers.